A Portable Z-Machine Interpreter

 is also the canonical core version upon which all other ports are based.

 Compiles and runs without changes on most common flavors of Unix,

 both open source and not.
 This includes MacOS X.

 Optional dumb interface.

-Default use of the Quetzal save file format.
-Command line option to
+Uses the Quetzal save file format.